2010 IIHF World Women's U18 Championship

 The 2010 IIHF World Women's U18 Championship was the third junior female world ice hockey championships.
-It was held from March 27 through April 3, 2010, in Chicago, Illinois.
+It was held from 27 March through 3 April 2010, in Chicago, Illinois.
 The championship is the Under-18 junior ice hockey edition of the women worlds, organized by the International Ice Hockey Federation (IIHF).

 Eight teams played in the top division, and six teams played in Division I.

 Teams

 The following teams will participate in the championship:

 Preliminary round

 Group A

 Japan's 3–1 victory over Finland is the first time in IIHF history that any Japanese national team had ever beaten a Finnish national team.